Sandwell Local Plan Frequently Asked Questions

 What are the stages for preparing a new Local Plan?

 We began work on the new Sandwell Local Plan at the end of 2022.
-In February – March 2023 we held a public consultation on the issues facing Sandwell and some possible options for addressing these challenges.
+Between 6 February and 20 March 2023 we held a public consultation on the issues facing Sandwell and some possible options for addressing these challenges.
 We used the responses from the Issues and Options consultation and a large amount of technical evidence to produce the Draft Sandwell Local Plan.
 Some of the information used to prepare the Black Country Plan remained relevant and we reused it.

-If the Planning Inspector is happy with the Local Plan and finds it ‘sound’ and legally compliant they will recommend that it is adopted by Sandwell Council.
+If the Planning Inspector is happy with the Local Plan and finds it sound and legally compliant they will recommend that it is adopted by Sandwell Council as planning policy.
 The Planning Inspector may require modifications to be made to the Local Plan before it can be adopted.

 The Council will then decide whether to adopt the new Local Plan.